9beach/jech-set-theory-solutions/chap-03.md

 &nbsp;$\quad$Let $X$ be the class of all finite sequences of ordinals.
 The relation $<$ defined above is a linear ordering of $X$.
-Moreover, if $S\subset X$ is nonempty, then $S$ has a least element.
+Moreover, if $S\subset X$ is nonempty, then $S$ has the least element.
 If we let
 $\Gamma(\alpha)=$ the order-type of the set
 $\{\beta\in X:\beta<\alpha\}$ for $\alpha\in X$,
 then $\Gamma$ is a one-to-one mapping of $X$ onto $Ord$.